Donald Trump's highly abnormal presidency: a running guide for the week of July 31

 Day 193 July 31

-Trump dictated son’s deceptive Russia statement aboard Air Force 1 — report
+Trump dictated son’s deceptive Russia statement aboard Air Force One — report

-President Donald Trump personally dictated his son Donald Jr.’s first and ultimately misleading statement about a secretive meeting with a Kremlin-linked Russian lawyer at Trump Tower on June 9, 2016, according to a new bombshell report in the Washington Post.
+President Trump personally dictated son Don Jr.’s first and ultimately misleading statement about a secretive meeting with a Kremlin-linked Russian lawyer at Trump Tower on June 9, 2016, according to a new bombshell report in the Washington Post.

-Trump was leaving the G-20 Summit aboard Air Force 1 on July 8, when, against the advice of his aides, he dictated the official statement attributed to his son, the Washington Post reports.
+Trump was leaving the G-20 summit aboard Air Force One on July 8, when, against the advice of his aides, he dictated the official statement attributed to his son, the Washington Post reports.

 The statement read: